 Whilst these accounts are presented as simply as possible, the use of some technical terminology cannot be avoided.
-To aid a better understanding of the terminology used a glossary of the terms is set out on pages 154 to 157 at the end of the document.
+To aid a better understanding of the terminology used a glossary of the terms is set out at the end of the document.